 There had been a growing feeling within the family that if Balnaves were to produce a consistently high quality wine, that total control, from vineyard to winemaking would be desirable and in 1995 the decision was made to construct the Balnaves winery.
 The family was joined by winemaker Pete Bissell who planned the winery and supervised the construction.

-Our Winemaker Pete Bissell joined the Family who now celebrates over 20 Vintages with Balnaves.
+Winemaker Pete Bissell joined the Family who now celebrated 25 Vintages with Balnaves.

 Our striking new 1000 tonne winery, designed and supervised by Pete Bissell was completed.
 The outer building which was the work of architect Steven Herbert received a major architectural award.